open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-1.md

 ```

 ## Building Your Docker Image
 With your Dockerfile ready, it's time to build the image.
-Open your terminal, navigate to the root directory of your project, and run:
+Open your terminal, navigate to the root directory of your project where the Dockerfile resides, and run:

 ```bash
 docker build -t my-app .